How to transfer calls to external numbers in Zendesk IVR

 There are two ways calls can end up at external numbers: through IVR automation or via agent-initiated transfers.

-During an active call, agents can transfer to external numbers:
+During an active call, agents can transfer to external numbers.
+Refer to Zendesk's call transfer documentation for complete details.

 1. Click the transfer button in the call console